Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Additional Illustrations under the MM model

-The influence functions of the regression parameters in the MM model \eqref{mmnlr}, for contamination in a particular observation are provided under both the setups in Figures \ref{fig:IF-S1-10-40} and \ref{fig:IF-S2-15-45}.
-For these figures, $x_i$'s are sorted according to increasing order of their values so that \say{$i_0$-th observation} means the observation corresponding to $i_0$-th smallest $x_i$.
-These IFs are again seen to be bounded for all $\alpha>0$ and unbounded at $\alpha=0$, for any choice of $i_0$ under both the set-ups.
+Figures \ref{fig:IF-S1-10-40}-\ref{fig:IF-S2-15-45} present the IFs of the MDPDEs of the MM model parameters ($\beta_1, \beta_2$ and $\sigma^2$) for contamination in a particular observation, corresponding to the $i_0$-th smallest $x_i$.
+These IFs are again seen to be bounded for all $\alpha>0$ and unbounded at $\alpha=0$, for any choice of $i_0$ under both setups.